stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 Remember [when I promised](#trigonometry) to reveal the secret of the P5.Vector `heading()` method?

-We used `heading()` to get the angle of of a vector in the [Spin It! demo](#spin-it).
+We used `heading()` to get the angle of a vector in the [Spin It! demo](#spin-it).
 In our physical simulations we can also use it to have objects point in the direction of motion.

 We previously handled the indication of direction in the [Mouse Seeking Mover Sketch](/Applied-Math-For-Games-1/docs/07-game-dev-math/02-vectors.html#extending-motion-simulation-with-acceleration) (lines 41 to 43 of `mover.js` shown below) using a copy of the velocity vector: